B00140738/General-Course-Notes/College Notes/Object Orientated Desgin Patterns/Object Orientated Design Patterns - Introduction.md

 ### [[Abstract Factory]]

-This provides **an interface for creating families of related, or dependant, objects without specifying their concrete classes**.
+This provides **an interface for creating families of related, or dependent, objects without specifying their concrete classes**.
 One such example is the use of a "mouseFactory" used during PHP-based Web Development with tools such as Symfony.

 In this, **the "mouseFactory" object/class extends its parent, the original abstract Factory class**.
 Through this **objects can be easily and dynamically instantiated**.